dechamps/FlexASIO/README.md

-ASIO2WASAPI uses [WASAPI][] (in exclusive mode only), FlexASIO differentiates itself by using an intermediate library called [PortAudio][] that itself supports a large number of operating system sound APIs, which includes Kernel Streaming and WASAPI (in shared *and* exclusive mode), but also more the more mundane APIs [MME][] and [DirectSound][].
+ASIO2WASAPI uses [WASAPI][] (in exclusive mode only), FlexASIO differentiates itself by using an intermediate library called [PortAudio][] that itself supports a large number of operating system sound APIs, which includes Kernel Streaming and WASAPI (in shared *and* exclusive mode), but also the more mundane APIs [MME][] and [DirectSound][].
 Thus FlexASIO can be used to interface with *any* sound API available on a Windows system.
 For more information, see the [backends documentation][BACKENDS].

 Among other things, this makes it possible to emulate a typical Windows